jkordek1/Man-Don-t-Get-Angry-Board-game/README.md

 Note: To fix the current KiCad 6.0 issues regarding 3D component models, add the missing KISYS3DMOD to point to the same location as KICAD6_3DMODEL_DIR

-Idea behind the project is to make an open source electronic board game, powered by Li-Po battery.
+Idea behind the project is to make a programmable open source electronic board game, powered by Li-Po battery.
 Player positions on the board will be indicated via WS2812 LEDs.
 There will be multiple touchpads for player input which light up depending on the players turn.

 The schematic is about 80% done.